jvwilliams/CUDA/README.md

 type GDAL can open), carrying out a cubic b-spline interpolation on that raster, and writing the results.

 Very little error checking is done in the files.
+The main point was getting the program to compile and work, and work fast.

+As compared with GDALWarp with three CPU threads, this program is more than 65 times faster in carrying out an eightfold cubic spline interpolation with a 1440x721 raster when run on two nVidia m2090 GPU's in parallel (two threads called by a test PHP script).
+The GPU test was likely limited by PCI bus bandwidth and other factors.

+The cubic b-spline interpolation routines are by Danny Ruijters, and adapted here for this application.
+His work may be found at http://www.dannyruijters.nl/cubicinterpolation/ .

-gpuappmf.c : the main c source file. gpuapp.cu:    the CUDA source file
+gpuappmf.c : the main c source file.<br>
+gpuapp.cu:    the CUDA source file

+The remaining files are necessary include files, pared down from the include files by Dr.
+Ruijters.

 gpuappmf.c is compiled with gcc, and gpuapp.cu is compiled with nVidia's nvcc compiler.
 The resulting object files are combined with gcc.

-The remaining files are necessary include files.

-The cubic b-spline interpolation routines are by Danny Ruijters, and adapted here for this application.

 Input command line arguments: